 Dear Miss Hall’s School Families,

-Our hearts go out to everyone impacted by this virus worldwide.
-As always, I thank you for your continued partnership and direct communication.
-If you have any questions or concerns, please do not hesitate to reach out.
+As always, should you have any questions or concerns, please do not hesitate to reach out to me.